et’s talk about consent and get it right, once and for all.

 The above are perfect examples of people who have sensitive relationships with youth, and who could easily intimidate, coerce, force, or persuade them to participate in sexual activity as a result of their status.
 In these cases, the youth’s vulnerability may prevent them from making appropriate decisions and therefore make any consent they may give invalid.3

 What does Consent look like?

 It’s important to note that consent can take many different forms.
 Not all are as explicit as others.
 In general, consent looks like respecting people’s boundaries and limits.

-From directly asking “do you want this/ to have sex now?”, to asking “is this ok?” as you progress to more intimate sexual acts, to saying “I’m open to trying”, to certain body language and physical cues (such as a head nod), and even to saying something as simple as an affirmative “mhmm”, there are many options for giving and getting consent.
-So, society can throw the excuses for not obtaining consent far, far away. #theresnoexcuse #consentfirst
+From directly asking “do you want this/ to have sex now?”, to asking “is this ok?” as you progress to more intimate sexual acts, to saying “I’m open to trying”, to certain language and physical cues (such as a head nod), and even to saying something as simple as an affirmative “mhmm”, there are many options for giving and getting consent.
+There are really no excuses for not obtaining consent.

 What Consent Is Not